yairdyule/galleria_of_jewellry/posts/nvim_setup.md

 # Caveats

-- Unless you rely upon IDE-specific features—for example, Visual Studio (*not* code!)'s build tooling—then you should be fine.
+- Unless you rely upon IDE-specific features—for example, Visual Studio's build tooling—you should be fine.

 - I've yet to come across a working, integrated debugger, the likes of VSCode's.
 This is a totally fair dealbreaker.